alexeyvax/form-validation-constructor/README.md

 ### Create a group for items with a checkbox type

-All items with the checkbox type that will be in the same group, you need to add the data attribute **data-groupname = ""** with the group name and data attribute **data-options = "isEmptyGroup"** To verify that at least one checkbox is selected.
+Each items with the checkbox type that will be in the same group, you need to add the data attribute **data-groupname = ""** with the group name and data attribute **data-options = "isEmptyGroup"** To verify that at least one checkbox is selected.